hpeinnovate-source/academy/README.md

 For React & Node.js → Start with CodeSandbox or StackBlitz (fastest, least setup).

 For Flask/Python → Use Replit (simple, collaborative, and keeps things running).

+# 📘 Git Glossary (Quick Guide)

+A short and concise reference for common Git terms.

+---

+### Repository (Repo)
+A project folder tracked by Git.
+Stores all history and versions.

+### Commit
+A snapshot of changes with a descriptive message.

+### Stage / Index
+Temporary area where changes are prepared before committing (`git add`).

+### Branch
+A separate line of development, like a parallel timeline.

+### Merge
+Combine changes from one branch into another.

+### Clone
+Make a local copy of a remote repository.

+### Remote
+A version of the repo hosted online (e.g., GitHub, GitLab).

+### Push
+Upload local commits to a remote repo.

+### Pull
+Fetch and merge changes from a remote repo.

+### Fetch
+Download changes from remote without merging.

+### Checkout
+Switch to another branch or commit.

+### HEAD
+Pointer to the current branch or commit you’re working on.

+### Stash
+Temporarily save uncommitted changes without committing them.

+---

+✅ Use this glossary as a quick reference when learning Git basics.

 Git Cheat Sheet: https://education.github.com/git-cheat-sheet-education.pdf